Iliquid staking token as collateral for GEB based stablecoin systems

 A strategy that is pessimistic about validators exit can be set-up:

-• the liquidation part of the system would need to be changed as it will require a COIN/COLLATERAL pool.
+.
+165-200% max. as UX should be taken into account though when selecting risk profile - the liquidation part of the system would need to be changed as it will require a COIN/COLLATERAL pool.
 Liquity’s stability pool is a good example.

 In the case of illiquid staking, users would be incentivised to deposit ETH and COIN (RAI_V2/HAI/TAI) in the pool, the ETH is staked (by the pool contract) and the iliquid staking token (COLLATERAL) deposited in the pool.
 Users get the staking yield and profits from liquidations (pool always buys dstETH with a discount).
 Pool could be rebalanced with incentives (users joining with the token with lowest share get a discount, MEV arbers would do this).